 - A healthier looking smile.
 Stained and yellowed teeth can dramatically decrease the esthetics of a smile.
 Prophylaxis is an effective treatment in ridding the teeth of these unsightly stains.

 - Fresher breath.
 Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene stemming from gum infection, results in bad breath.
 The routine removal of plaque, calculus and bacteria at our facility can noticeably improve halitosis and reduce infection.

 Dental prophylaxis can be performed at our office or by your general dentist.
-It may be beneficial to have your regular cleanings done by Dr. Hansen, who is more familiar with the full scope of your periodontal disease.
+It may be beneficial to have your regular cleanings done by Dr. Kum, who is more familiar with the full scope of your periodontal disease.
 We recommend that prophylaxis be performed twice annually as a preventative measure, but should be completed every 3-4 months for periodontitis sufferers.
-It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Dr. Hansen can use to effectively halt its progression.
+It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Dr. Kum can use to effectively halt its progression.